fylgja/site/src/guides/autocomplete.md

   "cssvar.files": [
     "./node_modules/fylgja/fylgja.css",
     // Your styles folder
-    "src/variables.css"
+    "./src/styles/variables.css"
   ],
   // Do not ignore node_modules css files, which is ignored by default "cssvar.ignore": []
 }
 ```

-_Or use the specific Fylgja component path_
+_Or use the specific Fylgja component path._

 [For more config options see the extension docs](https://marketplace.visualstudio.com/items?itemName=phoenisx.cssvar).